system76/docs/_articles/install-lightworks.md

 In Pop!\_OS, the default application for opening .deb files is Eddy.
 Choose the "Open" option, and Eddy will launch automatically when the download is complete.
 (If you are using a different web browser and you saved the .deb file, locate the .deb file in the **Files** app and open it.)

-Click the "Install" button in the top-right corner of Eddy and the installation process will begin.
-When the process is finished, an "Uninstall" button will appear in pale-red.
+Click the green "Install" button in the top-right corner of Eddy to install the package.
+When the process is finished, a red "Uninstall" button will appear in its place.

 ![Eddy Installation](/images/lightworks/lightworks-eddy-2.png)